denniskuijs/openremote/docs/implementation_ebs_data_volume.md

     fi
 ```

 When the `EBS` data volume is succesfully created, it can be attached to the `EC2` instance.
-To attach the volume to the instance, you must specify a `Device Name` such as `/dev/sda`, `/dev/sdb` etc.
+To attach the volume to the instance, you must specify a `device Name` such as `/dev/sda`, `/dev/sdb` etc.

 It is not possible to automatically assign a `device name` when attaching the volume.
 You must specify a specific `device name` upfront.
 To achieve this, I configured a variable named `EBS_DEVICE_NAME` and set it to `/dev/sdf` as the designated `device name`.